3Emme/OrderTrack/README.md

 ## Project Objectives:

   * A splash page is used.
-[Incomplete]
+[Complete]
   * Project has Vendor and Order classes.
-[Incomplete]
+[Complete]
   * Project uses two or more controllers.
-[Incomplete]
+[Complete]
   * Models are thoroughly tested.
-[Incomplete]
+[Complete]
   * GET and POST requests/responses are used successfully.
-[Incomplete]
+[Complete]
   * MVC routes follow RESTful conventions.
-[Incomplete]
+[Complete]
   * Code and documentation follow best practices (descriptive variables names, proper indentation and spacing, separation between user-interface and business logic, detailed commit messages in the correct tense, and a well-formatted README with installation instructions).
-[Incomplete]
+[Complete]
   * Project is in a polished, portfolio-quality state.
-[Incomplete]
+[Complete]
   * Required functionality was present at Friday deadline.
-[Incomplete]
+[Complete]
   * Project demonstrates understanding of this week's concepts.
 If prompted, you can discuss your code with an instructor using the correct terminology.
-[Incomplete]
+[Complete]

 ## Specs